Skip to main content

 Book two of the new year: Oikonomics by Mike Breen and Ben Sternke This book is all about being a family on a mission, using the resources we have to live holistically fulfilled lives as Jesus intended.
 Using an economic vocabulary, Breen and Sterke order five areas of "capital" in which we can invest: spiritual, relational, physical, intellectual, financial.
 (In that order) It's about how we invest our time, energy, and money to be better disciples of Christ.
 It's full of examples from Scripture.
 Each story is eye opening as to how fundamental these capitals are as disciples, and how fruitful we will be for the Kingdom depending on how we use them.
 At the end of the book there is space for the reader to assess his capital resources and how to invest and exchange to grow them.
 This was really helpful to my husband and me to assess where we are and how we can grow to be more fruitful.
 I HIGHLY recommend this book.
 It's short, enlighte...

-A Review of "Convicted"
+A Review of "God of Tomorrow"